squidmarks/jexl/README.md

 the original repository suffering from lack of maintenance for 2 years at the time of this fork.

+Additional work from [Chetan Padia](https://github.com/chetbox/jexl-to-string) for conversion of compile expressions to string has also been incorporated.

 ## Quick start

 Use it with promises or synchronously: